superfly/docs/reference/configuration.html.md

 ### `services.tcp_checks`

-When a service is running, the Fly platform checks up on it by connecting to a port.
+When a service is running, Fly Proxy can check up on it by connecting to a port.
 The `services.tcp_checks` section defines parameters for those checks.
-For example, the default tcp\_checks look like this:
+For example, the default `tcp_checks` looks like this:

 ```toml
   [[services.tcp_checks]]